Waning Gibbous on

 Moon after descending node

-2 days after descending node on 31 October 2012 at 10:36 in ♉ Taurus.
-The Moon is located south of the ecliptic over the following 11 days, until the lunar orbit crosses from South to North in ascending node on 14 November 2012 at 04:37 in ♏ Scorpio.
+2 days after descending node on 31 October 2012 at 10:36 in ♉ Taurus the Moon is positioned south of the ecliptic over the following 11 days until the lunar crosses the ecliptic again from South to North in ascending node on 14 November 2012 at 04:37 in ♏ Scorpio.

 Moon at northern standstill

 At 08:15 the Moon is meeting its standstill point to reach North declination of ∠20.920°.
 This is the year's northernmost lunar standstill of 2012.
-Over the next 13 days the lunar orbit is going to extend southward to face maximum declination of ∠-20.914° at the point of next standstill in ♐ Sagittarius on 15 November 2012 at 16:10.
+Over the upcoming 13 days the lunar orbit is going to tilt southward to face maximum declination of ∠-20.914° at the point of next southern standstill in ♐ Sagittarius on 15 November 2012 at 16:10.

 Syzygy in 11 days